vyakymenko/qlikview-extensions-starter/README.md

 $ gulp build
 ```

-> In build mode, you will generate QAR installers to for distributing easily your extensions.
+> In build mode, you will generate QAR installers for distributing easily your extensions.

 ## Examples